BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/Location_multi-product/README.md

 For this project, refineries for cellulosic ethanol (ethanol), lactic acid (LA), succinic acid (SA), potassium sorbate (KS), and acrylic acid (AA) were simulated with their corresponding dependencies in BioSTEAM for many different refinery sizes and results were saved in .xlsx format in each product folder/outputs.
 The name of each file corresponds to the refinery size followed by feedstock price (p0 or p1).
 These simulation results were used to obtain:

 1. The linear coefficient (a) for the feedstock cost contribution to the product minimum selling price (MSP).
-2. To fit a saturation-law equations for the fixed refinery cost coefficient, dependent on refinery size.
+2. Saturation-law equations for the fixed refinery cost coefficient, dependent on refinery size.

 ## Refinery Data Analysis